lib314a/SWOWZH/README.md

 <a id="org511e306"></a>

+### Validation of sample size

+`gradientValidation`: Based on the raw data after participant cleaning (`SWOW-ZH_partcleaning.m`), to finish the validation, behavior data from relatedness judgment tasks should be put into the data folder.
+The sample size is expanded from 20 to 80 participants per cue word for concrete words, and 20 to 120 participants per cue word for abstract words.

+## Collection, preprocessing and processing of SWOW-GPT

+[Ziyi message: Need to recheck descriptions in this section ???]

+SWOW-GPT utilizes GPT-3.5-turbo through the OpenAI API to conduct the three-response free association task.
+The script `WS_gpt.py` contains instructions and fine-tuning parameters applied to GPT-3.5-turbo for generating associations.
+To ensure comparability with human-generated data, identical preprocessing and processing steps have been implemented.
+The preprocessing and processing scripts are written in MATLAB and are stored in SWOW-GPT folder.
+The organization of MATLAB scripts mirrors the approach taken for SWOW-ZH.

+### SWOW-GPT raw data

+There is four columns in `SWOW-GPT_raw.(mat|csv)`: Cue, R1Raw, R2Raw, and R3Raw, representing cue words sent to GPT-3.5-turbo, and three responses for each cue word answered by GPT-3.5-turbo.

+### SWOW-GPT preprocessing scripts

+The preprocessing scripts consist of `wordCleaning.m` and `dataBalancing.m` scripts.

+`wordCleaning.m`: Problematic cue words and responses are marked or modified according to the dictionaries.
+The dictionaries could be found in the SWOW-GPT/data/dictionaries folder and they were editable.
+The input of the script, SWOW-GPT_raw.mat, should be put in the SWOW-GPT/data folder.

+`dataBalancing.m`: Embed associations from GPT-3.5-turbo into human SWOW-ZH, and then remain 55 participants for each cue words.
+The inputs of the script include `SWOW-ZH_partcleaning.mat` in the SWOW-GPT/data folder.
+The output of the script is written to data/SWOW-GPT_R55.mat.
+The participants were selected to favor trials with less missing responses.

+### SWOW-GPT processing scripts

+The processing scripts consist of `networkGeneration.m`, `similarityCalculating.m` and `gradientValidation.m`.

 ## Applicability in other SWOW lexicons

 Since other SWOWs are mainly processed by R scripts, a MATLAB scrip is